-The Setters and Pointers
+Setters and Pointers

 Also known as ‘bird dogs’ this group comprises the tall and elegant pointing dogs.

-In America, bird dogs are often worked from horseback
+In America, bird dogs are often worked from horseback.

 These sporting dogs are not pets for the faint hearted.

-They are some of our most independent gun dog breeds, bred to range out and work at great distances and require good deal of exercise.
+Bred to range out and work at great distances, they require a good deal of exercise.

 Many separate and distinctive breeds have evolved in the last hundred years.

 As their name suggests, retrievers are specifically intended to retrieve shot game for the hunter or dog handler.

-This is a very important job and requires a high level of co-operation between a gun dog and his handler, as the dog may have to be given directions at considerable distances.
+This is a very important job and requires a high level of communication between the dog and handler.

 These are the Hunt Point Retrievers, also known as Versatile gun dogs.
 And they are indeed versatile.

 Able to perform all the different roles carried out by the other sub-groups, the HPRs are mostly quite large dogs with short or wiry coats and good, equable temperaments.

-When you buy a gun dog puppy, you are buying into the promise of a loyal and devoted companion.
+When you buy a sporting dog puppy, you are buying into the promise of a loyal and devoted companion.

 All this has to be countered against some of the instincts that we have bred into these dogs.

 They can be troublesome for the unwary new owner, if not thoroughly trained and well supervised in the countryside.

-English and American – working and show
+English and American - Working and Show Sporting Dog Breeds

 And with some exceptions, many dogs from both these types do make excellent companions.

-This is because some of our showbred dogs have lost much of their hunting/working instinct.
+This is because some of our show bred dogs have lost much of their hunting/working instinct.